-Who We Are 2 Background and Purpose of this Document 2 Alignment with the Viral Hepatitis National Strategic Plan 2 Summary of Priority Recommendations for 2023-2024 3 Hep C Free WA Progress Report (As of December 31, 2022) 4 1.
-Provide funding to hire case managers and community peer navigators for placement in high-impact, low-barrier settings to link people diagnosed with hepatitis C virus (HCV) to treatment and other services.
-4 2.
-Support strategies for opioid treatment programs to receive reimbursement from Medicaid and other health coverage programs for HCV health education, testing, linkage to care, and treatment services 5 3.
-Improve access to sterile syringes and other harm reduction supplies for individuals living in rural and remote parts of the state and regions with limited access to syringe service programs, including a mail-order service.
-4. Expand the provision of clinical services, including HCV and other infectious disease screening and diagnostic testing, linkage to care services, HCV treatment, vaccination, wound care, overdose education and naloxone distribution in high-impact settings.
-7 5.
-Ensure HAV and HBV vaccine and vaccination capacity are available in high-impact settings 9 6.
-Develop strategies that focus on re-entry community navigators to assist people through the transition between correctional care to community care for HCV and substance use disorder treatment) .0 7.
-Employ a multiagency approach to monitoring progress, and resource DOH to employ staff to 1
+I. Who We Are2 II.
+Background and Purpose of this Document2 .
+Alignment with the Viral Hepatitis National Strategic Plan2 IV.
+Summary of Priority Recommendations for 2023-20243 V. Hep C Free WA Progress Report (As of March 31, 2023)4 living ovide funding to hire case managers and community peer navigators (people with experience g with HCV and being cured, and people with experience using drugs) for placement in high- ct, low-barrier settings to link people diagnosed with HCV to treatment and other services4 and o pport strategies for opioid treatment programs (OTPs) to receive reimbursement from Medicaid other health coverage programs for HCV health education, testing, linkage to care, and treatment ces and r prove access to sterile syringes and other harm reduction supplies for individuals living in rural remote parts of the state and regions with limited access to syringe service programs (SSPs), ding a mail-order service diagr vacci pand the provision of clinical services, including HCV and other infectious disease screening and nostic testing (e.g., HIV testing, HBV testing, STI testing), linkage to care services, HCV treatment, nation (e.g., against HAV and HBV), wound care, overdose education and naloxone distribution in impact settings E. En sure HAV and HBV vaccine and vaccination capacity are available in high-impact settings11 trans treat velop strategies that focus on re-entry community navigators to assist people through the ition between correctional care to community care for HCV and substance use disorder ment (e.g., the navigator could meet with a person a few weeks prior to re-entry to provide ection back into community and to stay connected as they navigate to care services) nploy a multiagency approach to monitoring progress, and resource DOH to employ staff to /ze all state data and develop an annual HCV data report13

-Who We Are
+I. Who We Are